OWASP A01: Broken Access Control Prevention Guide

 April 7, 2026 · Carl Sampson

-MCP Tool Poisoning: The Attack Surface Nobody's Talking About
+MCP Tool Poisoning: Hidden Attack Surface

 I run about a dozen MCP servers in my daily workflow.
 Playwright for browser automation, Raindrop for bookmarks, Todoist for tasks, a couple of custom ones.
 Every time I start a Claude Code session, my agent loads all of their tool descriptions into context and uses them to decide what to call.
 Last month I started thinking about what would happen if one of those tool descriptions was lying to me. ...